 1. Call a family meeting

 Find a time when everyone in the family can get together.
-We suggest dinner, but meet at a time that works for your family.
+We suggest dinner but meet at a time that works for your family.
 Have someone take notes and brainstorm ideas for a staycation.
-How long will it be?
+Do you want a staycation at home?
+Or do you want to play tourist in your own city?
+How long will the staycation be?
 How far will you go?
 What will you do?
 Take turns and let everyone contribute to the conversation.

 2. Set a budget